 Having an ever-ready exercise buddy in your pet can keep you motivated: just because you are willing to sacrifice your evening walk doesn’t mean your pet is, and he’ll keep you on your toes until he can burn off his energy.
 Opting for a smaller companion?
 Maybe your bird enjoys the soothing music you listen to while doing yoga or your lizard likes to venture on his leash into the backyard.
 Incorporate your pet into your activities whenever it’s safe and permitted — they have a way of making exercise seem less like work and more like play, which means you’ll be a lot more likely to stay active!

 Indoor pets can alleviate some social pressures, too, especially when you have company.
 The best friend you haven’t seen since treatment may not know exactly what to say to you at first, but meeting your new cat is a great way to ease into small chat.
 Does your bird know any tricks or songs he can perform?
 Does your rabbit like to explore every inch of the house when he’s out of the cage?
-Having a story about your pet can keep things light enough to get the ball rolling with conversation, putting you and your loved one at ease.
+Having your pet as a buffer can keep things light enough to get the ball rolling with conversation, putting you and your loved one at ease.
 Not ready to have people over?
-Talking about your pet is an easy, interesting topic to engage someone in while grabbing a cup of coffee together or heading to a meeting.
+Talking about your indoor pet is still an easy, interesting topic to engage someone in while grabbing a cup of coffee together or heading to a meeting.

 Leaning on your pet for emotional support isn’t just about becoming a better speaker, either.
 It’s therapeutic.
 He’ll always be ready to listen — night or day, holidays, weekends, whenever — and won’t offer his opinion.
 He won’t look at you any differently no matter what you say.
 You can vent to him about a bad day at work or address an underlying issue that came out in your addiction counseling.
 You can even tell him a joke when you need a laugh.
 Whatever you need to talk about, your pet will always be there to listen and love.